 Biking the Rocky Mountain Legacy Trail One Way

 If you only want to ride the Legacy Trail one-way, there’s an option to take the bus back.

 You can park in Banff, ride the Banff Legacy Trail to Canmore then hop on the Roam Bus Route 3 from Canmore to Banff.

 Alternatively, park in Canmore and start by taking your bikes on the bus from Canmore to Banff then enjoy the mostly downhill bike ride to Canmore.
 Please be aware that bike storage space on the Roam bus is very limited and shouldn’t be counted on.
 Read the Roam Bike Policy before heading out.

 The only other option is to park in Banff and have one member of the group ride back for the car.
-The rest of the group can enjoy one of Canmore’s best restaurants.
+The rest of the group can enjoy an ice cream in Canmore or a meal at one of Canmore’s best restaurants.

 Parking for the Legacy Trail

 Parking for starting the Legacy Trail in Canmore to Banff is at the Travel Alberta Visitor Information Centre on Bow Valley Trail, where there is a free parking lot.

 Legacy Trail – Banff Parking